melissamonk-NOAA/Vermilion_2021/doc/north.knit.md

 restrictions for the recreational fleet in 2000.
 In general, the recreational season north of Point Conception extends from April to December, and south of Point Conception from March to December.
-In the area that vermilion rockfish are most commonly landed, from Monterey to Morro Bay, the maximum depth open to recreational fishing has been between 30 and 40 fathoms until 2017.
+In northern California vermilion rockfish are most commonly landed, from Monterey to Morro Bay, where the maximum depth open to recreational fishing has been between 30 and 40 fathoms until 2017.
 In 2017 the depth restrictions were eased by 10 fathoms, opening up fishing depths along the central California coast that had not been